-(Pew Research Center/by Jens Manuel Krogstad and Jeffrey S. Passel) The number of unauthorized immigrants in the U.S. has stabilized in recent years after decades of rapid growth.
+(Pew Research Center/by Jens Manuel Krogstad and Jeffrey S) The number of unauthorized immigrants in the U.S. has stabilized in recent years after decades of rapid growth.
 But there have been shifts in the states where unauthorized immigrants live and the countries where they were born.

 Here are five facts about the unauthorized immigrant population in the U.S.

-1. There were 11.2 million unauthorized immigrants in the U.S. in 2012, a total unchanged from 2009, and currently making up 3.5% of the nation’s population.
-(Preliminary estimates show the population was 11.3 million in 2013.)
+1. There were 11.3 million unauthorized immigrants in the U.S. in 2014.
+The population has remained essentially stable for five years, and currently makes up 3.5% of the nation’s population.
 The number of unauthorized immigrants peaked in 2007 at 12.2 million, when this group was 4% of the U.S. population.

-2. Mexicans make up about half of all unauthorized immigrants (52%), though their numbers have been declining in recent years.
-There were 5.9 million Mexican unauthorized immigrants living in the U.S. in 2012, down from 6.4 million in 2009, according to Pew Research Center estimates.
-Over the same time period, the number of unauthorized immigrants from Asia, the Caribbean, Central America and a grouping of countries in the Middle East, Africa and some other areas grew slightly (unauthorized immigrant populations from South America and Europe/Canada did not change significantly).
+2. Mexicans make up about half of all unauthorized immigrants (49%), though their numbers have been declining in recent years.
+There were 5.6 million Mexican unauthorized immigrants living in the U.S. in 2014, down from 6.4 million in 2009, according to preliminary Pew Research Center estimates.

 4. Unauthorized immigrants make up 5.1% of the U.S. labor force.
 In the U.S. labor force, there were 8.1 million unauthorized immigrants either working or looking for work in 2012.
 Among the states, Nevada (10%), California (9%), Texas (9%) and New Jersey (8%) had the highest shares of unauthorized immigrants in their labor forces.